hery/Chelsea/README.md

 Due to the Foursquare app requirement, Chelsea requires an actual device to run and will not work on a simulator.

+## Demo

+The app will be released in the App Store once it's ready.
+In the meantime, feel free to build it and run it on your device.

 ## Test

 WIP